zeisys/precedents.org_data_collection/README.md

 **Examples of Not Allowed Entries:**
 - `"Delhi High Court"` (Wrong court)
-- `"India SC"` (Must be in standard format)
+- `"India SC"` (No abbreviation allowed)

----

-## 2P (Column P) Judges on Bench
+## 2P (Column P) - Judges on Bench

 **Definition:**
 List of judges involved in the case, separated by semicolons.
-If initials are present, do not include periods.
+If initials are present, remove periods (full stops) between letters.

 **Examples of Allowed Entries:**
 - `Ranjan Gogoi; Dipak Misra`